ryan-rashidian/qemy/README.md

 ---

+## Development Notes

+// Dev notes will go here in future versions

+---

 ## Legal / Attribution

 By using the Qemy application, you agree to the Qemy Terms of Use ("Legal / Attribution") below and Licensing terms.

 - Users are responsible for complying with the terms of any third-party APIs used.
 - Qemy is not affiliated with the SEC or Federal Reserve.
+- Qemy does not collect or transmit any user data, personal information, or API usage statistics.
 - Data may have errors, delays, or be incomplete.
 - 3rd party APIs sign ups must be done through their respective websites.
 Qemy does not, and will not ever include a automated sign up process for 3rd party APIs.